x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/clients-and-mobile-in-exchange-online/enable-or-disable-modern-authentication-in-exchange-online.md

 ms.assetid: 58018196-f918-49cd-8238-56f57f38d662
 ms.reviewer:
 description: Admins can learn how to require Modern Auth or require Basic Auth for connections to Exchange Online by Outlook 2013 or later.
-title: Enable modern authentication for Outlook in Exchange Online ms.collection:
+title: Enable or disable modern authentication for Outlook in Exchange Online ms.collection:
 - Adm_O365
 - exchange-online